sampersand/squire/README.md

 The word `ni` is used for null, and is a nod to the skit "Monte Python and the Holy Grail."

 ## Fraktur Bare word literals
-Squire supports bare words---that is, strings that don't require quotes around them.
+Squire supports bare words—that is, strings that don't require quotes around them.
 Now, normally this is a _terrible_ idea, as there's no way to determine if a word is a variable or a string just by looking at it.
 Squire solves this problem by requiring all bare words to use [Fraktur Unicode characters](https://en.wikipedia.org/wiki/Fraktur#Fraktur_in_Unicode) exclusively.
 Note that the bare words can also contain spaces in them, and all leading and trailing whitespace will be trimmed.

 ```
 proclaim(ℌ𝔢𝔩𝔩𝔬 𝔴𝔬𝔯𝔩𝔡) # => Hello world